-Top 3 Reasons For Hair Loss & How To Treat It
+Top 5 Hair Loss Causes & How To Treat It

-There’s nothing more distressing than watching your hair shed…all over your house and everywhere you go…
+There’s nothing more distressing than experiencing hair loss…all over your house and everywhere you go…

 In the shower.
 When you’re sitting on the couch just running your fingers through your hair and suddenly your fingers are all tangled with hair.
 Hair sticking to the soles of your shoes because, when you take a closer look at the floor, you notice that there is a coat of something distinctly hairy covering the ground you walk on.
 How lovely.